hjalti/md-lecture/README.md

 mdl init
 ```

-This creates a directory `.template`, in the current directory, which contains
+This creates a directory `.lecture`, in the current directory, which contains
 the template used to generate PDF lectures from markdown files in all
 subdirectories of the current directory.